 Carrot Bundt Cake

-Y’all I love me a carrot layer cake but this carrot cake bundt cake is so much easier to pull together without frosting and decorating!
-This carrot pound cake is also moist and full of warming spices.
-I drizzle it with a cream cheese glaze and finish it off with some toasted coconut.
+This carrot bundt cake recipe is so much easier to pull together than frosting a carrot layer cake.
+It’s moist and full of warming spices with a finish of cream cheese glaze and toasted coconut.

 This post may contain affiliate links.
 Read our disclosure policy.

-• Shredded Carrots: Fresh is best y’all.
-I always grate my own carrots because pre-shredded ones from the store come dry as a bone.
+1. Shred The Carrots: I always grate my own carrots because pre-shredded ones from the grocery store come dry as a bone.
+Even better?
+Toss in the food processor to get them fine.

 How To Make Carrot Bundt Cake